Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Related work

 \section{Related work}

-A range of methods to train a stochastic dynamical system from the data were developed and explored in recent years.
-An approach commonly employed for this task - on which we also build in this work - merges probabilistic state space models with the framework of variational autoencoders \citep[VAE,][]{KingmaWelling14}.
-The key components of the approach are an encoder (or recognition) network mapping the observations into the time series of latent variables, a discrete-time state space model parameterized by a flexible neural network, a decoder (or observation) mapping from the latent space back to the observations, and a training method based on minimizing the evidence lower bound (ELBO).
-The pioneering works often focused on other applications than DSR, among them are Deep Kalman Filters \citep{KrishnanEtAl15,KrishnanEtAl17} with latent variables being the states of the system, Stochastic Recurrent Networks \citep{BayerOsendorfer15} with latent variables being the noise time series, or Variational Recurrent Neural Networks \citep{ChungEtAl16}.
-These and other related works are reviewed by \citet{GirinEtAl21}.
+\paragraph{Teacher forcing.} The idea of teacher forcing for training deterministic recurrent neural networks (RNNs) consists of replacing the generated system states by the observed ones at predefined intervals in order to ensure that the generated trajectory stays close to the data.
+The ideas emerged early in the context of training RNNs \citep{WilliamsZipser89,Doya92}.
+Adaptive schemes with variable teacher forcing intervals were later developed \citep{BengioEtAl15}.
+In the context of dynamical system reconstruction of chaotic systems, the approach was analyzed by \citet{MikhaeilEtAl22}.
+A variant named generalized teacher forcing, wherein the states are interpolated between the generated and teacher system states, was developed by \citet{HessEtAl23}.

-In the explicit context of dynamical system reconstruction, \citet{KramerEtAl22} used the VAE framework to integrate multimodal data. \citet{BrennerEtAl24} applied it together with a teacher forcing strategy proposed by \citet{HessEtAl23} for more robust training. \citet{HernandezEtAl20} trained state-dependent linear networks, reusing the generative model inside the recognition model. \citet{SipEtAl23} used coupled stochastic models to learn a model of brain network dynamics.
+\paragraph{Stochastic models for DSR.} A range of methods to train a stochastic dynamical system from data was developed and explored in recent years.
+A commonly used approach for this task is Dynamical Variational Autoencoders \citep{GirinEtAl21}, which merges the probabilistic state space models with the framework of variational autoencoders \citep{KingmaWelling14}.
+The key components of the approach are an encoder network that maps the observations into the time series of latent variables, a discrete-time state space model parameterized by a flexible neural network, a decoder that maps from the latent space back to the observations, and a training method based on minimizing the evidence lower bound (ELBO).
+The pioneering works often focused on other applications than DSR, among them are Deep Kalman Filters \citep{KrishnanEtAl15,KrishnanEtAl17} with latent variables being corresponding to the states of the system, Stochastic Recurrent Networks \citep{BayerOsendorfer15} with latent variables representing the noise time series, or Variational Recurrent Neural Networks \citep{ChungEtAl16} and Recurrent State Space Models \citep{HafnerEtAl19}, which combine deterministic and stochastic states.
+In the explicit context of DSR, \citet{KramerEtAl22} used the VAE framework to integrate multimodal data. \citet{HernandezEtAl20} trained state-dependent linear networks, reusing the generative model inside the recognition model. \citet{SipEtAl23} used coupled stochastic models to learn a model of brain network dynamics.